 - 1. Make sure that there are no short circuits between the motherboard and chassis. - 2.
 Make sure that all jumpers are set to their default positions. - 3.
 Check if the 115V/230V switch on the power supply is properly set. - 4.
-Turn the power switch on and off to test the system. - The battery on your motherboard may be old.
+Turn the power switch on and off to test the system.

+The battery on your motherboard may be old.
 Check to make sure that it still supplies ~3VDC.
-If it does not, replace it.
+If it does not, replace it with a new one.